catalyst-cooperative/ccai-entity-matching/README.md

 - LSTM or RNN: Used in DeepER (Ebraheem, Thirumuruganathan).
 Considers the order of words as well as the order and relationship of attributes in a tuple.

 - Self-Reproduction: Autoencoder or seq2seq.

-From "Deep Learning for Blocking in Entity Matching: A Design Space Exploration" (Thirumuruganathan, Li)
+From "Deep Learning for Blocking in Entity Matching: A Design Space Exploration" (Thirumuruganathan, Li):

 _Roughly speaking, they take a tuple t, feed it into a neural network (NN) to output a compact embedding vector u<sub>t</sub>, such that if we feed u<sub>t</sub> into a second NN, we can recover the original tuple t (or a good approximation of t).
 If this happens, u<sub>t</sub> can be viewed as a good compact summary of tuple t, and can be used as the tuple embedding of t._